Editor’s Note: This post was originally published in November 2019. We’ve updated it for 2020.

 Download Promotional Images

-ICYMI, we recently made it a million times easier for you grab product images for your social media posts.
+ICYMI, we’ve made it easy for you grab product images for your social media posts.
 You can access images for each product via Manage portfolio.
 Simply scroll to your chosen work, click on the cog, and click on Promote to navigate to the page.
 Then you can download them all straight from there.
-You can also directly share the images to Twitter, Tumblr, Pinterest and Facebook from that page.

 And Finally, Some Inspiration

 So far we’ve covered the technical side of building a good social post but what about the content?
 Sometimes all inspiration vanishes when it comes to talking about your own work or pointing people to your shop, so we’ve put together a few ideas:

 - Post a teaser and let your fans know that Black Friday deals are coming